SREEHARI1994/facial_recognition/README.md

 Invoke-WebRequest https://huggingface.co/Rubarion/facial_recognition_model/resolve/main/arcface.onnx -OutFile arcface.onnx
 ```

+Or visit https://huggingface.co/Rubarion/facial_recognition_model/tree/main and just download and save the arcface.onnx file to the correct folder

 (The model file is a single file of around 130Mb in size.
 Currently this has to be downloaded serparately as pypi has a limit of 100Mb for the total pacakage size.
 If and when pypi allows me to bundle the model file along with the code, you will only need to run `pip install facial_recognition`)

 **Works the same on all Operating systems be it Windows,Linux or Mac and also installs the same on all**

+**Works the same on CPU and GPUs.
+Instantaneous face recognition on simple CPUs**

+# Usage as a command line tool (scroll down for how to use in programs)

 **Adding Known faces to the database**